Modular binary octahedral symmetry for flavor structure of Standard Model: Fermion models based on modular symmetry

 For the case that neutrino masses are generated through the type-I seesaw mechanism, the general form of the superpotential in neutrino sector is

-where $N^{c}\equiv (N_{1}^{c},N_{2}^{c},N_{3}^{c})$ denotes three generations of right-handed neutrinos, and the first and second term in the right-handed part of Eq~\eqref{eq:W_ss} correspond to the Dirac and Majorana neutrino mass terms respectively.
-The relevant analysis of Dirac neutrino mass matrix $M_D$ which involves $N^c$ and $L$ can be referred to section~\ref{sec:Dirac_fermion}.
+where $N^{c}\equiv (N_{1}^{c},N_{2}^{c},N_{3}^{c})$ denotes three generations of RH neutrinos, and the first and second terms in the RH part of Eq~\eqref{eq:W_ss} correspond to the Dirac and Majorana neutrino mass terms respectively.
+The relevant analysis of Dirac neutrino mass matrix $M_D$ which involves $N^c$ and $L$ is similar to the analysis of Dirac fermions presented in section~\ref{sec:Dirac_fermion}.
 The Majorana neutrino mass term for the RH neutrinos only depends on $N^{c}$.
 We can also use table~\ref{tab:fermion_submatrix} to read out the explicit form of the RH neutrino mass matrix $M_{N}$ with $\rho_{\psi}=\rho_{\psi^{c}}=\rho_{N^{c}}$.
 Similarly, we need to drop the anti-symmetric terms in $M_{N}$.
 After integrating out the heavy neutrinos $N^{c}$, the effective neutrino mass matrix $M_{\nu}$ can be given by the seesaw formula